#BuroBrides: The ultimate wedding beauty timeline—how to prep for the big day by the month

 - Research your dream dress (and jewellery): Like with the theme, knowing (at least roughly) what your dress silhouette and type of jewellery are will make your wedding planning a tad easier.

 - Put together your beauty moodboard: Now that you’ve locked your venue and theme down along with a rough idea of your wedding dress, have a think about your whole beauty ~lewk~.
-Create a moodboard, look at everything the royal family has ever done that you’d like to emulate, research some stylists that you think could make you feel your best and book yourself in for some consultation appointments!
+Create a moodboard, think about what you'd like to emulate from all the royal weddings past, research some stylists that you think could make you feel your best, and book yourself in for some consultation appointments!
 You’ll have a lot of other things on your plate so think of this as your ‘relaxation time’ activity.

-- Eyelash extension trials: If you’re thinking of getting them done for the wedding, make sure you give them a trial run before so you know that you definitely like the results and so that you can find a studio that you trust.
+- Eyelash extension trials: If you’re thinking of getting them done for the wedding, make sure you give them a trial run beforehand so you'll know whether you definitely like the results—and so that you can find a studio that you trust.

 - Book your bridal hairstylist and makeup artist: So, you’ve been around and tried a few stylists on for size, and you’ve found The One—Do.
 Not.
 Let.
 Them.
 Go.
 As your fiancé cuffed you, cuff your beauty squad too.

-- Book your pre-wedding haircut and colour: Try to book for an appointment slot two weeks before your big day—this way if your hair colour and cut isn’t up to par with your expectations, you have a little leeway to fix it.
+- Book your pre-wedding haircut and colour: Try to book an appointment slot two weeks before your big day—this way, if your cut and colour aren't up to par with your expectations, you'll have a little leeway to fix it.

 - Whiten your teeth: This one isn’t necessary, but should you want a particularly bright smile for your wedding day, now is the time to do it.

-- Go for your facial: Also, definitely avoid using any new beauty products or trying out new treatments too close to the date—you want to avoid any surprise allergic reactions.
+- Go for your facial: Also, definitely avoid using any new beauty products or trying out new treatments too close to the date—you want to avoid any surprise allergic reactions at all costs.

-- Score a bangin’ set of brows: Doing your brows two weeks before means that you have time to grow them out a little if they turn out botched.
-If they, however, turn out as planned, you can easily touch them up as and when.
+- Score a bangin’ set of brows: Doing your brows two weeks beforehand means that you'll have time to grow them out a little if they turn out botched.
+Alternatively, if they turn out as planned, you can easily touch them up as and when.
 Again, use your regular brow stylist to avoid unwanted (and unfixable) surprises.

 - Put your Emergency Bridal Beauty Kit together: Things can go wrong at any point, so it’s important to have a contingency plan.